-With Saint Patrick’s Day being tomorrow, we have to find some ways to be festive with our kids — from home!
-Looking for a way to get festive, but want something that has less to do with Guinness and more to do with glitter?
+This St. Patty’s Day, are you looking for a way to get festive, but want something that has less to do with Guinness and more to do with glitter and fun with the kiddos?
 Here are 3 crafts you and your little one can do to get in the St. Patty’s day spirit.

 DIY Shamrock Stamp